richstokes/MeshFTP/README.md

   - With 10-char filenames, only 4 files fit in JSON list
   - Excess files are ignored with a warning message
   - May implement pagination for larger file lists in future
+  - In practical terms, it works best with just a few small files in a dedicated directory

 ### Network Constraints